cww2697/Call-of-Duty-Statistics-Analyzer/README.md

 # Call of Duty Statistics Analyzer

-A Python application that analyzes Call of Duty performance data from CSV files and generates visual reports including Skill Rating, Kills per match, Deaths per match, and K/D ratio.
+Transform your Call of Duty gameplay data into insightful visual reports with this Python analyzer.
+This application processes performance statistics from CSV files to generate detailed graphs and tables showing your Skill Rating progression, Kills per Match, Deaths per Match, and K/D ratio trends over time.
+Import your stats by copying the desired multiplayer statistics table from your Activision Data Request HTML file into a CSV format.

 ## Installation